 Unfortunately, radionecrosis (dead tissue) from radiosurgery can be hard to distinguish from recurring brain metastases.
-Usually radionecrosis is treated with a corticosteroid, so sometimes surgery is necessary to biopsy the lesion to determine if it is, in fact, radionecrosis or a recurring metastasis.
+Usually radionecrosis is treated with a corticosteroid, although sometimes surgery is necessary to biopsy the lesion to determine if it is, in fact, radionecrosis, or a recurring metastasis.
 Radiosurgery can be repeated if new brain metastases appear.
 Although no direct evidence exists, radiosurgery is thought to be as effective, and safer, than regular surgery for metastases of up to three centimeters.
 Radiosurgery can also be used after regular surgery or WBRT as a â€śboostâ€ť to prevent brain metastases from recurring in the same location.

 One of the most controversial issues in the treatment of brain metastases is whether or not WBRT is necessary after radiosurgery.
 For more on this, read the next section on whole brain radiation therapy following radiosurgery or surgery.

 Whole Brain Radiation Therapy Following Brain Surgery or Radiosurgery (Gamma Knife, CyberKnife, etc.)

 Until recently WBRT has been recommended after either surgical removal of a brain metastasis or radiosurgery, in order to reduce the risk of recurrence in the brain in either the same area or different areas of the brain.
 Recently, however, WBRT following surgery or radiotherapy has become a hotly debated question.
 Unfortunately, there is no high-quality evidence on this question to help patients decide, except in the case of a single brain metastasis where WBRT following surgery does extend survival.
 In one study, recurrence rates in the brain were reduced from seventy percent for those not receiving WBRT, to eighteen percent for those who did receive WBRT.
 However, some radiation oncologists think a better quality of life is maintained if WBRT is withheld if and until there is a recurrence after radiosurgery and that frequent scanning (every three months) will allow recurrences to be picked up early enough to prevent compromising quality of life or length of life.
 Brain recurrences can be treated repeatedly with radiosurgery as long as the metastases are small, potentially delaying WBRT and its side effects indefinitely.